 The Great Smoky Mountains National Park currently holds 120 elk after reintroducing 20 into the habitat in 2001.
 This record number of elk can be seen in the early mornings or late evenings around the Cataloochee Valley.
 Keep in mind that elk are only found in the North Carolina side of the Smokies, about a 2-hour drive from Gatlinburg.

 It is especially important to keep your distance when viewing elk because these are the largest park wildlife, reaching up to 700 pounds each.

 Wildlife Viewing Safety Tips

 - Don’t Feed the Animals.
-Bears search for food in early summer because there are few berries for them to eat.
-If you leave food outside or feed an animals, it is dangerous for yourself and other park visitors.
+Smoky Mountain bears search for food in early summer because there are few berries for them to eat.
+If you leave food outside or feed an animal, it is dangerous for yourself and other park visitors.

 - Time Your Visit.
 Most wild animals are not active during the hottest hours of the day.
 The best times for wildlife viewing are early morning around sunrise and evening around sunset.

 - Stay Quiet.
 Most animals have a great sense of hearing, so staying quiet will give you more time to enjoy the view without scaring them away.